Papal travel: Travel since the 1960s

-Beginning with Pope Paul VI, the popes used Alitalia as their primary airline, flying on charter flights, until Alitalia went out of business in 2021; since then, Italy's ITA Airways has been the main airline used by Pope Francis.
+Beginning with Pope Paul VI, the popes used Alitalia as their primary airline, flying on charter flights, until Alitalia went out of business in 2021; after then, Italy's ITA Airways was the main airline used by Pope Francis.
 Pope John Paul II instituted a tradition of returning to Rome on a flag carrier airline of the last country visited, when possible.

 Table of destinations outside Italy (1964–present)

 The table lists the international trips outside Italy made by Pope Paul VI, Pope John Paul II, Pope Benedict XVI, and Pope Francis.